 Gene La Pietra, owner of Circus Disco in Hollywood, donated $200,000 to the project.

-La Pietra joined a small group of foundation board members and public officials in celebrating the success of the project, which moved from concept to construction in less than six months.
+In a short ceremony Friday, La Pietra joined a small group of foundation board members and public officials, including Councilman Joel Wachs, in celebrating the success of the project, which moved from concept to construction in less than six months.